 Important Settlement Update

-- Legitimate emails about this settlement will come from Equifax Breach Settlement Administrator <firstname.lastname@example.org>.
-The administrator will not call you about the settlement, but you can reach the administrator by phone at 1-833-759-2982.
+Legitimate emails about the settlement will come from Equifax Breach Settlement Administrator <email@example.com>.

 More Information About the Settlement